2023 Seminar on Reading & Translating Buddhist Texts

 (B) From Classical Chinese or English to Spanish;

-(C) From Classical Chinese or English to French;
+(C) From Classical Chinese or English to Norwegian; and

-(D) From Classical Chinese or English to Korean; and
+(D) From Classical Chinese or English to Vietnamese.

 Working with Buddhist monastics who are experienced translators, participants will read a selected work and related commentaries.

-• Read and translate a selected Chinese or Sanskrit Buddhist text
+• Read and translate a selected Chinese Buddhist text

 • Use key reference tools for the study and translation of Buddhist texts